SKRAMACE/dockerize/README.md

-Generates a base docker container for building a linux program
+Generates a base docker container for building a program in Ubuntu